obeone/scripts/proxmox/migration-watcher/README.md

 `pipx` installs Python applications into isolated environments to avoid dependency conflicts.

 1. Make sure you have `pipx` installed.
-If not, follow the instructions [here](https://pypa.io/stable/installation/#pipx).
+If not, [follow the instructions](https://pypa.io/stable/installation/#pipx).
 2. Install the tool:

     ```bash
     pipx install .
     ```

     (Run this command from the `proxmox/migration-watcher/` directory)

 3. Alternatively, install directly from the Git repository URL:

     ```bash
     pipx install https://github.com/obeone/scripts.git#subdirectory=proxmox/migration-watcher
     ```